fdumontmd/fdumontmd.github.com/source/_posts/2011-12-24-seven-databases-in-seven-weeks-mongodb-day-2.markdown

 ---
 layout: post
-title: "Seven Databases in Seven Weeks mongoDB Day 2"
+title: "Seven Databases in Seven Weeks MongoDB Day 2"
 date: 2011-12-24 14:49
 comments: true
 categories: [Books]
 tags: [7databases7weeks, databases, mongodb]
 series: "Seven Databases in Seven Weeks"
 ---
-Today the book covers all kinds of queries goodness in mongoDB: indexing, advanced group queries, and MapReduce.
+Today the book covers all kinds of queries goodness in MongoDB: indexing, advanced group queries, and MapReduce.

-Once again, the contrast with Riak is stark. mongoDB is able to optimize queries on its JSON documents because it understand the format directly (whereas it is stored as an opaque block in Riak).
+Once again, the contrast with Riak is stark.
+MongoDB is able to optimize queries on its JSON documents because it understand the format directly (whereas it is stored as an opaque block in Riak).
 Using JavaScript is also simpler: no need to quote the function codes;